jonathan-g/jonathangilligan.hugo/content/teaching/intro_climate_change.md

   - climate studies
 ---

-Science, policy, history, and causes of climate change on Earth in the last 2 million years; evidence of human impacts on climate since 1850; future climate change and its economic, social, and ecological consequences; economic, technological, and public policy responses.

 This course, for undergraduate students, has two major parts:

 1. The __basic scientific principles__ of the earth's climate.